 Most weeks those runs should be a tempo run to develop intensive endurance, a speed workout to build speed, and a long run to increase raw endurance.
 Most likely I add an extra run where I run how I feel.
 NO watch.
 No goals.
-The rest of my training days I do cross training like cycling on my road bike and weight lifting.
+The rest of my training days I implement cross-training like cycling on my road bike and weight lifting.
 I’m obsessed with core workouts for runners and perfectly balanced strength training for runners.